FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 presentation on the Annual Report on the Southern Region Waste Management

-Plan 2015-2021 at a Full Council Meeting in the near future.--- 5
+Plan 2015-2021 at a Full Council Meeting in the near future.
+---
+5

 On the proposal of Councillor Hourigan, seconded by Councillor Sheahan (J), the